segwuonwu/MealPlanner/README.md

 * Cleanup my code

 ## Routes
-I used the GET and POST route to add and remove items from my page
+I use the GET and POST route to add and remove items from my page

 ## Technologies
  * Express